andreiurstadell/dell-challenge/README.md

   * _hint_: use `/swagger` endpoint;
 * Placeholder _DellChallenge.D2.React_ aims to verify skills in using React;
 * Placeholder _DellChallenge.E.RabbitMQ_ aims to verify skills in using RabbitMQ;
-* Please try and solve as much as possible of the challenges in their order;
+* Please try and solve as much as possible of the challenges;
 * There is no need for connecting to a database, feel free to use the already implemented in memory one;

 ## There are 6 problems that need to be solved: